 The Nevada crime of commercial bribery is when a company employee is offered money (or any other benefit) in exchange for making a business decision without permission or involvement of the boss.
 Although it carries only misdemeanor penalties, having a bribery conviction looks bad on your criminal record and will cause other employers to pass you over for a job.

-On this page is a basic overview of the Nevada offense of commercial robbery, including the definition, defenses, and penalties.
+On this page is a basic overview of commercial robbery, including the definition, defenses, and penalties.

 Nevada commercial bribery law grew out of the notion that employees are ethically obligated to behave loyally to their employers.
 Therefore, it became a criminal offense for a third party to offer an employee money or favors in exchange for a business decision without the boss’s permission.